Ready to Excel in High-Growth Technology Roles?

 The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
 Probability and statistics concepts will be reviewed as well as the R tool for statistical computing and graphics.
 Different types of data are investigated along with data summarization techniques and plotting.
 Data populations using discrete, continuous, and multivariate distributions are explored.
 Errors during measurements and computations are analyzed in the course.
 Confidence intervals and hypothesis testing topics are also examined.
 The concepts covered in the course are demonstrated using R. Laboratory Course.
 Prereq: MET CS546 and (MET CS520 or MET CS521), or equivalent knowledge, or instructor's consent. [ 4 cr. ]

-MET CS 550 Computational Mathematics for Data Analytics
+MET CS 550 Computational Mathematics for Machine Learning

 Mathematics is fundamental to data science and machine learning.
 This course reviews essential mathematical concepts and procedures which are fundamental.
 These concepts are illustrated by Python and/or R code and by many visualizations.
 This course discusses mathematical concepts and computational methods for data science using simple self-contained examples, intuition and visualization.
 These examples will help develop intuitive explanations behind mathematical concepts.
 Extensive visualizations will be used to illustrate core mathematical concepts.
 The emphasis is both on mathematics and computational algorithms that are at the heart of many algorithms for data analysis and machine learning.
 This course will advance students mathematical skills that can be used effectively in data analytics and machine learning.
 Prerequisite: Basic knowledge of Python or R. Or instructor's consent. [ 4 cr. ]